-Allies rally round Theresa May after Boris Johnson resignation bombshell
+Theresa May holds 'productive' Cabinet meeting amid Brexit chaos

 "And it would be a split coming from the top, not from the members of the Conservative Party across the country."

-However he made clear he had not submitted a letter of no confidence and expected Mrs May to remain at least until the official date of Brexit in March 2019.
+He made clear he had not submitted a letter of no confidence and expected Mrs May to remain at least until the official date of Brexit in March 2019.

+However the Daily Mail reported Mr Rees-Mogg said Mr Johnson would make a "brilliant" prime minister.

 Mr Johnson's resignation bombshell came less than 24 hours after Brexit Secretary David Davis announced he was quitting, saying he could not make the case convincingly for the Chequers proposals in the negotiations with Brussels.